RenWal/launchpy/README.md

 ## Why did you make this?
 I found myself stuck at home and figured that my home office setup just hasn't got enough macro keys.
 Also, physical volume sliders for PulseAudio are pretty nice, so I can switch between video calls more swiftly when I need to attend more than one call at once.
 (Just things that tend to happen when you develop online seminar software …)

-## TODOs
-- Find out how to read the fader positions on startup.
-Right now you need to wiggle each slider such that launchpy learns its value through MIDI events.
-That's a little annoying. (_If anyone knows and wants to share the exact protocol in use here -- Ableton seems to be sending some proprietary messages -- I'd be very happy to hear from you_)

-(This is strictly a hobby / free time project.
-Stuff will happen as I find time for it.)

 ## Where do I find more details on the APC?
 Here's a chart of the button mapping: